 - Cool the pan on a rack until room temperature, then refrigerate overnight.

-- Remove cheesecake from pan, and decorate with fresh berries, mint, and flowers.
+- Carefully remove cheesecake from pan, and decorate with fresh berries, mint, and flowers.

 - Use regular graham cracker crumbs for the crust, or any other cookie crumbs you like.
 Chocolatey Nabisco Famous Wafers or Nilla Wafers would be nice, too.